lassenordahl/synesthizer/README.md

         [https://developer.spotify.com/documentation/general/guides/authorization-guide/](https://developer.spotify.com/documentation/general/guides/authorization-guide/)

         1. If there is no authentication key in localstorage or the authentication key has expired, the application will redirect to the Spotify Auth page.
+Functionality for this can be found in the Playlists.js and PlaylistCard.js files in the react application under /app.
         2. After logging into the Spotify Auth page, the Spotify auth page will redirect back to the /playlists URL, where the application will save the authentication key and the time that it was saved.
 This authentication key has scope for editing/managing playlists for the user.
             1. Test Account for TA's
                 1. **Username:** [`cs122b.test.spotify@gmail.com`](mailto:cs122b.test.spotify@gmail.com)